-Neuroscientist and author Sam Harris, whose new book Waking Up: A Guide to Sprirituality Without Religion is currently the #1 Science and Mathematics Best Seller on Amazon, defines consciousness as "an experiential internal qualitative dimension to any physical system."
+Neuroscientist and author Sam Harris, whose new book Waking Up: A Guide to Sprirituality Without Religion was the #1 Science and Mathematics Best Seller on Amazon, defines consciousness as "an experiential internal qualitative dimension to any physical system."
 Put more simply, consciousness is what it's like and how it feels to be you.

 Thus, consciousness exists in a realm of irreducible subjectivity with which science isn't always comfortable.
 That's because scientists strive to simplify visible subjects into information.
 It's a "seeing is believing" sort of approach that butts up against the fact that consciousness is not a visible entity.
 Half of reality, says Harris, is qualitative experiential.
 The assumption that the entirety of reality can be seen and quantified is a facile one.
 Harris explains:

 "So when you’re trying to study human consciousness, for instance, by looking at states of the brain, all you can do is correlate experiential changes with changes in brain states.
 But no matter how tight these correlations become that never gives you license to throw out the first person experiential side.
 That would be analogous to saying that if you just flipped a coin long enough you would realize it had only one side."

 As an example, Harris points to the third-person "objective measures" for fear and anxiety: sweaty palms, increased blood cortisol, and responses in the brain.
 It's important to remember that the validity of these measures depends entirely on first-person reporting: